 NORWALK, Conn. — Seven Norwalk Board of Education candidates explained their priorities and qualifications to the public Sunday before taking questions on topics that ranged from Special Education to communications with parents.

 The League of Women Voters debate drew about 100 people to City Hall on a stormy evening.
-Presenting themselves to the public were Democratic incumbent Shirley Mosby, a candidate on the Working Families Party line; Republicans Mark D’Amelio, Thomas Cullen and Tom Donaher, and Democrats Barbara Meyer Mitchell, Common Council member Bruce Kimmel, Sarah Lemieux.
+Presenting themselves to the public were Democratic incumbent Shirley Mosby, a candidate on the Working Families Party line; Republicans Marc D’Amelio, Thomas Cullen and Tom Donaher, and Democrats Barbara Meyer Mitchell, Common Council member Bruce Kimmel, Sarah Lemieux.
 Missing were Steve Tessier and Board incumbent Heidi Keyes; Kimmel said Keyes had a prior engagement that she couldn’t rearrange.

 The first question, posed by the Parent Teacher Organization Council (PTOC), asked candidates what they thought was the most important issue facing the Board of Education and how they would address it.